 2. Phuket in the 80s

-Though the music is slightly horrific, any of you who have ever been to Patong Beach or Bangla Road know how much things have changed since in the 28 years since this home video.
+Though the music is slightly off-putting, if you've ever been to Patong Beach or Bangla Road you'll know how much things have changed in the 28 years since this home video.

 3. Thai High-Society in 1919

 This time capsule delivers a glimpse into the social interactions of Thai high society back in 1919.

 This fascinating black and white video shows a number of staple cultural courtesies that still exist today, including taking shoes off before entering homes, and wai'ing one another in greeting, out of respect and when making an exit.

 Chiang Mai is one of the most refreshing cities in Thailand.
 It is less touristy than Bangkok, mountainous and temperatures can drop to single digits from December to February.